Ballarat East

 Population growth drivers in Ballarat East are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Ballarat East statistical area (Lv2) is estimated at around 6,210 as of Nov 2025.
-This reflects an increase of 273 people since the 2021 Census, which reported a population of 5,937 people in the area.
-The change is inferred from the resident population of 5,929 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 156 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,038 persons per square kilometer in the Ballarat East (SA2).
-Population growth for the area was primarily driven by overseas migration during recent periods.
+The estimated population of the suburb of Ballarat East is around 6,207 as of February 2026.
+This figure reflects an increase of 270 people since the 2021 Census, which reported a population of 5,937.
+The change is inferred from AreaSearch's estimation of the resident population at 5,929 in June 2024 and an additional 162 validated new addresses since the Census date.
+This results in a population density ratio of 1,038 persons per square kilometer.
+Population growth was primarily driven by overseas migration during recent periods.

 Frequently Asked Questions - Population